GonzaloPardoVillalibre/Spotify-WebApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.

 ## Deploying requirement
 To properly deploy this application a user token must be generated.
-I recommend using `postman` for this pourpose with the following request:
+I recommend using [POSTMAN](https://www.postman.com) for this pourpose with the following request:

  ```